-We are accepting proposals for the 2021 competition on: Contributions to Supporting and Developing Short Food Supply Chains!
-Winning ideas will be rewarded with great prizes!
-Students will participate in an innovative, learner-centric environment based on active, action-oriented learning to develop a project including a specific objective/target exploitable at the industry level and with the aim of contributing to innovation in sustainable food systems.
-This edition of the Food Factory-4-Us Sustainable Supply Chain International Student Competition on will aim to answer the following question:
+Since October 2021, students teams have been woroking on their contributions to Supporting and Developing Short Food Supply Chains and participated in an innovative, learner-centric environment based on active, action-oriented learning to develop a project including a specific objective/target exploitable at the industry level and with the aim of contributing to innovation in sustainable food systems.
+Specifically, the student teams of this edition of the Food Factory-4-Us Sustainable Supply Chain International Student Competition aimed to answer the following question:

 How can short food supply chains be supported and developed?